Ryurex-Code/04-Automatic-Browsing/README.md

 4. **Placeholder values still present**
    - Make sure you replaced `<<YOUR USERNAME>>` and `<<TOTAL PROFILES>>` with actual values
    - Don't leave the `<<` and `>>` symbols in the file

+5. **Notification issues**
+   - If notifications don't appear, `plyer` will silently fail without affecting the main script
+   - This is normal behavior and the script will continue running

 ---